hoddmimes/Distributor/README.md

 “/foo/bar/…” with match anything with three or more levels, starting with “/foo” and “/bar” at level one and two.

+## Data Filtering

+Subscribers **add** subscriptions to the _subjects_ they are interested in.
+With subjects organized hierarchically, subscribers can filter data with fine granularity, reducing the need for custom filtering logic within the application itself.

+However, when a subscriber enables an **information class** (i.e., a multicast group), the _Distributor_ layer receives **all** data published to that information class.
+The subject filter within the _Distributor_ then ensures that **only messages matching the subscriber’s subjects of interest** are delivered to the application.

+Using **more information classes** allows for better physical filtering, as only traffic for the enabled multicast groups is received.
+This hardware-level filtering occurs directly on the **Ethernet controller**, offloading work from the CPU.

+That said, increasing the number of information classes can lead to a more complex configuration.
+Additionally, many Ethernet controllers can filter only a limited number of multicast groups.
+If this limit is exceeded, the network card may enter [promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode), receiving **all** multicast packets.
+Filtering then falls back to the controller driver in software, increasing **CPU load** and potentially degrading performance.

 ## Nagging Distributor Connections

 The transport protocol when disseminating information with the Distributor utility is IP Multicast.
 IP multicasting cater for layer 1 and 2 in the ISO/OSI model.